osbuild/osbuild-composer/test/README.md

 onto a pristine system and executed from there, rather than executed from a git checkout.

-Some tests are written as golang binaries, found in `cmd/*-test/`, and others are written as scripts and found in `test/cmd/`.
-Either way, they are installed into `/usr/libexec/tests/osbuild-composer/`, and any supporting test-data is installed into `/usr/share/tests/osbuild-composer/`.
+Test cases are found in `test/cases`.
+They are intended to be independent of each other and they are installed into `/usr/libexec/tests/osbuild-composer/`, with any supporting test-data in `/usr/share/tests/osbuild-composer/`, and helper binaries in `/usr/libexec/osbuild-composer-test/`.

 Provisioning and orchestration of test-systems, as well as configuring what distros, versions and architectures to test against is out of scope of the